 THE COAST GUARD ALSO RECOMMENDS ADDITIONAL SAFETY ITEMS BUT ARE NOT REQUIREMENTS:

-The above listed requirements are posted on the Lone Star Marine Surveyors website as a guideline.
+The above listed requirements are posted on the Lone Star Marine Surveyors, LLC website as a guideline.
 Other requirements specific to some vessels should warrant further investigation.

 - Safety training programs for all crew members for emergencies.